bprovanbessell/SATfeatPy/documentation/paper_implementation_differences.md

 the clauses have been pre-processed.

 vcg variable degrees -> number of clauses that contain the variable (similar as with clause degrees)

+vg node degrees divided by number of active